wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-monitord.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: The wazuh-monitord program monitors agent connectivity.
-Learn more about it in this section.
+Learn more about it in this section of the documentation.

 .. _wazuh-monitord: